Neilson Powless: Early career 2018–2021

+2022–present

 During the 2022 Tour de Suisse Powless was active in several breakaways and stayed with the overall leaders throughout the entire race finishing in 4th place overall.

 He was added to the start list for the 2022 Tour de France, joining Nairo Quintana as the other Indigenous American rider to start the race.
 On stage 5 of the Tour, a particularly brutal stage with many cobbled sections, he joined a breakaway that survived to the finish.
 Overall leader Wout van Aert crashed multiple times giving Powless the chance to move into the yellow jersey.
 Van Aert was able to limit his losses, but Powless moved into 2nd place overall.
 At +0:13 this was the closest an American had come to wearing the leader's jersey since Tejay van Garderen tied for the lead in the first week of the 2018 edition.
 The next day he came within +0:04 of the lead, but Tadej Pogačar seized control of the race and on stage 7 Powless began to fall back.
 Powless was active in other breakaways throughout the race including being the only rider to attack on kilometer zero of stage 12, which culminated on Alpe d'Huez.
 Several dozen riders attacked throughout the day but very few survived ahead of the GC favorites.
 Powless did survive, and placed fourth, he also advanced as high as 3rd place in the mountains classification by the start of the third week.
-He ultimately finished the Tour in 13th, the highest ranked rider on the team and the only Team EF rider inside the top 25.
+He ultimately finished the Tour in 13th (subsequently upgraded to 12th), the highest ranked rider on the team and the only Team EF rider inside the top 25.

+He ended the 2022 season with a solo victory at the Japan Cup.

+Powless started the 2023 season with success, winning both the Étoile de Bessèges stage race and the single-day Grand Prix La Marseillaise.
+He then saw multiple top 10 finishes in the spring World Tour races, including the Tour of Flanders, Dwars door Vlaanderen, Paris–Nice and Milan–San Remo.

+He was again selected to race in the Tour de France, where he led the mountains classification for all but one of the first thirteen stages.
+He ultimately lost the lead to Giulio Ciccone and finished fourth.